Winter Scientific Meeting 2026 | Association of Anaesthetists

 15 - 16 January 2026

 Winter Scientific Meeting (WSM) 2026 is a leading educational conference for anaesthetists and other healthcare professionals.
-With over 30 hours of CPD on offer over 2 days, through expert core topics talks, interactive case discussions and debates on important topics, WSM 2026 is the one stop shop for all your CPD needs.
+With over 30 hours of CPD on offer over 2 days, through expert core topics talks, interactive case discussions and debates on important topics, WSM 2026 is not to be missed.

 Conference highlights:

-• A chance to hear from world-renowned speakers, shaping the future of anaesthesia
+• Over 70 world-renowned speakers, shaping the future of anaesthesia

 • Connect with hundreds of anaesthesia professionals